The Goddess Annapurna Mata

 - The fast can only be broken at night after one has completed the Puja and worshipped Goddess Annapurna

 Most of the renowned shrines for Annapurna Devi are in Kashi, the place of her birth where she is enshrined adjacent to the Vishwanath temple.
 Apart from temples, she is revered at home as well, especially on the fourth day of the 9-day Navratri festival.
-Apart from that, special pujas are also performed in her honor during the waxing moon phase of the Chaitra month (March-April).
+Apart from that, special pujas are also performed in her honour during the waxing moon phase of Chaitra month (March-April).

 Annapurna Jayanti is an ancient Hindu festival that observes the significance of food.
 The auspicious day pays homage to Annapurna Devi who is considered to be the Goddess of nourishment and is an incarnation of Parvati Devi.
 Annapurna Jayanti is celebrated on the ‘Purnima’ of the ‘Margashirsha’ month.
 The worshippers pray to Goddess Annapurna with utmost sincerity, devotion and commitment.
 The puja rituals are predominantly performed by women.
 Thanks to the diversity of India, Annapurna Jayanti is marked with various traditions and customs across the country.
 The temples in Varanasi, Haridwar, Allahabad, Karnataka, Madhya Pradesh, and Odisha celebrate this festival with grand pomp and fanfare.